DataPrep Orchestrator

 DATAPREP_OUTPUT_CONTAINER | REQUIRED | Container to be used for the output storage location |

 Local storage requires that the orchestrator has access to the directories you want to process.
-For large files this will require to modify the DataOps Runner setup and add additional docker volumes.
-For smaller files that are being passed between Jobs you can reference the pipeline cache.
+For large files, this requires modifying the DataOps Runner setup and adding additional docker volumes.
+For smaller files that are being passed between jobs, you can reference the pipeline cache.

 "Prep My Data":